begin with a free consultation (949) 870-3800

 Understanding these different types of injuries helps our legal team explain the medical issues clearly and build a strong, well‑supported case for clients who have suffered serious brain trauma.

-How to Prove Liability in an Orange County Brain Injury Lawsuit
+How to Prove Liability in an Orange County Brain Injury Claim

 Recovering compensation in a brain injury case depends on showing that another person or company caused the harm through negligence.
-Under California law, including statutes like California Civil Code § 1714, four key elements must be established in a lawsuit.
+Under California law, including statutes like California Civil Code § 1714, four key elements must be established in a personal injury claim.

 • Duty: It must be shown that the defendant had a legal responsibility to act with reasonable care in order to avoid harming others.